chipzx92/DataEngineeringI320/docs/presentations/pipeline_overview/index.md

 We first need to extract the data from the transactional system, then we need to understand the structure of that database.

+Data from different years of the festival are all in a single database and have a consistent organization; in many real-world cases the underlying systems would have changed over decades, so we would we ingesting data from different systems and our transformations would make them consistent.

 We have a set of CSV files that were exported from the source system database.
 They are shown here in a Jupyter notebook.
 You can see the CSV files on the left and the tickets.csv file opened up in a